-Ceilings in many period homes over time may form cracks.
-In a lot of period houses the ceilings will have been lined at some stage with lining paper to hide cracks, but over time the cracks will reappear and tare there way through the lining paper.
-The best way to stop cracks from appearing in a ceiling again is to line the ceiling with a fibre glass wall/ceiling covering.
-Some times if the ceiling has been lined before; particularly in older period houses, it is necessary to strip this paper off before re-lining.
-If the paper is sound with large cracks showing through paper then the following steps are taken:
+Ceilings in many period homes may form cracks over time.
+In a lot of period houses the ceilings have been lined at some stage with lining paper to hide cracks, but over time the cracks will reappear and tear their way through the lining paper.
+The best way to stop cracks from appearing in a ceiling again is to line the ceiling with a fibreglass wall/ceiling covering.
+Sometimes, if the ceiling has been lined before, particularly in older period houses, it is necessary to strip this paper off before re-lining.
+If the paper is sound with large cracks showing through then the following steps are taken.